What is Infertility

 - The fertilized egg must attach to the inside of the uterus (implantation).

 Infertility can happen if there are problems with any of these steps.

-- A problem called varicocele.
+- Varicocele.
 This happens when the veins on a man’s testicle(s) are too large.
 This heats the testicles.
 The heat can affect the number or shape of the sperm.

 A man’s sperm can be changed by his overall health and lifestyle.
-Some things that may reduce the health or number of sperm include:
+Some condition that may reduce the health or number of sperm include: